-Over the past few years, the CPC has often emphasised the “Two Upholds” — upholding Comrade Xi Jinping’s core position on the Party Central Committee and in the Party as a whole, and upholding the Central Committee’s authority and its centralised, unified leadership — and the “Four Consciousnesses” — consciousness of the ideology, the whole, the core, and the line — to achieve “one position as the highest authority” (定于一尊).
+Over the past few years, the CPC has often emphasised the “Two Upholds” — upholding Comrade Xi Jinping’s core position on the CPC Central Committee and in the party as a whole, and upholding the Central Committee’s authority and its centralised, unified leadership — and the “Four Consciousnesses” — consciousness of the ideology, the whole, the core, and the line — to achieve “one position as the highest authority” (定于一尊).
 Mainstream factions that have received attention in the past are non-existent on paper, and many newly elected provincial officials are no longer distinguishable by faction.

 Peking University political studies academic Yang Zhaohui told Zaobao that under the current Chinese political landscape, if officials are “unable to hold to the ‘Two Upholds’ and fail to establish the ‘Four Consciousnesses’, that would be the end of their political career.”